About Our Hospital

-Our patients’ comfort is extremely important to us.
+Our patients’ comfort is essential to us.
 Using our knowledge of pain medication and pain relief strategies, we do everything we can to prevent and manage your pet’s pain under all circumstances.
 We will tailor a pain management plan to your pet’s medical condition and individual needs.

 I’m worried about my pet’s upcoming surgical procedure.
 What do you do to help ensure your patients’ safety during surgery?

 Our entire veterinary team is dedicated to patient safety.
-We perform a physical exam and preanesthetic testing before surgery and monitor your pet continuously during surgery.
+We perform a physical exam and pre-anesthetic testing before surgery and monitor your pet continuously during the operation.
 During the procedure, a veterinary technician will continually assess your pet’s heart and respiratory rate, blood pressure, and other vital signs to help prevent any anesthetic risk.
 We also provide appropriate pain medication during recovery.
-To reduce stress on our patients, cats and dogs are housed in separate wards during recovery, and our veterinary technicians continue monitoring their vital signs until they are discharged from hospital.
+To reduce stress on our patients, cats and dogs are housed in separate wards during recovery, and our veterinary technicians continue monitoring their vital signs until they are discharged from the hospital.

 I think my pet ate something that’s making him/her sick, and he/she has lost consciousness/is having seizures/trouble breathing.
 What should I do?

-During normal business hours, bring your pet in immediately.
+During regular business hours, bring your pet in immediately.
 If possible, call us right before you leave or while you’re on your way to help us prepare for the situation.

-If your pet gets sick outside our normal hours, take your pet immediately to the London Veterinary Emergency Clinic (519-432-7341).
+If your pet gets sick outside our regular hours, take your pet immediately to the London Veterinary Emergency Clinic (519-432-7341).

 I think my pet ate something that could be poisonous, but he/she seems fine.
 What should I do?